Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 ## Advanced Indices

 Finally we come to the so-called advanced indices.
 These are "advanced" in the sense that they are more complex.
-They allow selecting arbitrary parts of an array, in ways that are impossible with the basic index types.
-Advanced indexing is also sometimes called indexing by arrays, as there are two types of advanced indices, both of which are arrays: integer arrays and boolean arrays.
-Indexing by an array that does not have an integer or boolean dtype is an error.
+They are also distinct from "basic" indices in that they always return a copy (see [](views-vs-copies)).
+Advanced indices allow selecting arbitrary parts of an array, in ways that are impossible with the basic index types.
+Advanced indexing is also sometimes called indexing by arrays, as the indices themselves in advanced indexing are arrays:  integer arrays and boolean arrays.
+Using an array that does not have an integer or boolean dtype as an index is an error (in this section, do not confuse the *array being indexed* with the *array that is the index*.
+The former can be anything and have any dtype.
+It is only the latter that is restricted).

 (integer-array-indices)=
 ### Integer Arrays